3DGS Preset Config

 |---|---|

-| Max Quality | Use when visual quality is the highest priority and user hardware is strong. |
+| Max Quality | Use when image quality has the highest priority and the device is very powerful. |

-| Extreme Performance 0 | Use on very low-end machines or for extremely large scenes. |
+| Extreme Performance 0 | Use on extremely low-end devices or for extremely large scenes. |

-| Extreme Performance 1 | Use on very low-end machines or for extremely large scenes when the source data is sog.
-Prefer this preset when the condition is met, because it can load larger scenes. |
+| Extreme Performance 1 | Use on extremely low-end devices or for extremely large scenes when the source data is sog.
+Prefer this preset when the condition is met, because it can open larger scenes. |

 Max Quality